The 9/11 attacks changed the way sports networks broadcast games

 But what began for sports and networks as a way to offer catharsis in response to a tragedy became something else as the United States invaded two countries and spent two decades in Afghanistan.
 Those same sports networks became important advertising for the military’s efforts.

 Skepticism of that arrangement came slowly.
-Ley recalled a segment on ESPN’s “Outside the Lines” ahead of the Super Bowl a few months after 9/11 in which Al Franken, who would go on to serve in the U.S. Senate, and J.D.
+Ley recalled a segment on ESPN’s “Outside the Lines” ahead of the Super Bowl a few months after 9/11 in which Al Franken, a Democrat who would go on to serve in the Senate, and J.D.
 Hayworth, a Republican congressman, addressed the question of how much patriotism would be too much for the game.
 Ley quoted from a Sacramento Bee column written by Mark Kreidler: “This would be [the] perfect year for the NFL to embrace the difference between patriotism and pandering schmaltz.
 There is a limit to how much the football-watching public is willing to have crammed down its gullet in the name of the red, white and blue.”

+Podcast: How a singing police officer comforted a grieving nation after 9/11 — and why the moment couldn’t last

 Kreidler was an outlier then.
 Franken and Hayworth believed the NFL’s presentation would be appropriate given the mood of the country, fresh off tragedy.